core-wg/comi/draft-ietf-core-comi.md

  identifiers are used instead of these strings.
 YANG Schema Item iDentifier (SID) is defined in {{I-D.ietf-core-yang-cbor}} section 2.1.

 When used in a URI, SIDs are encoded using base64 encoding of the SID bytes.
-Base64 encoding is using the URL and Filename safe alphabet as defined by {{RFC4648}} section 5, without padding.
+The base64 encoding is using the URL and Filename safe alphabet as defined by {{RFC4648}} section 5, without padding.
 The last 6 bits encoded is always aligned with the least significant 6 bits of the SID represented using an unsigned integer.
 'A' characters (value 0) at the start of the resulting string are removed.
+See {{Fig-sid-encoding}} for complete illustration.

 ~~~~
 SID in base64 = URLsafeChar[SID >> 60 & 0x3F] |